microshare/microshare.github.io/docs/2/general-user/meet-microshare/demo.md

 ## Demo API

-You want to go further and try our APIs?
+Additionally, we provide a demonstration of our API for you to interact with to start communcication with the Microshare® system.

-For this we have developed demo APIs that you will be able to use.
-But for this you will have to follow the technical tutorial that explains the use of our API.
+For this, you will need to follow our technical guides which explain what the API is and how you can begin interacting with it.
 #### > [Microshare® APIs](../../../technical/api/quick-start)

 {% include image.html url="\assets\img\microshare-logo.png"  description="ms logo" %}